Publish Azure Application Wizard

 Choose Next to view the summary page for the application.

-You can create a publishing profile from the settings that you have chosen.
-For example, you might have one profile for a test environment and another for production.
+You can choose to create a publishing profile from the settings that you have chosen.
+For example, you might create one profile for a test environment and another for production.
 To save this profile, choose the Save icon.
 The wizard creates the profile and saves it in the Visual Studio project.
 To modify the profile name, open the Target profile list, and then choose <Manage…>.

 Note The publishing profile appears in Solution Explorer in Visual Studio, and the profile settings are written to a file with an .azurePubxml extension.
 Settings are saved as attributes of XML tags.

 Choose Publish to publish your application.
-You can monitor the process status in the Output pane in Visual Studio.
+You can monitor the process status in the Output window in Visual Studio.

 ConceptsSetting Up Services Required to Publish a Cloud Service from Visual Studio